partigabor/partigabor.github.io/content/posts/hugo-website.md

 >This is a step you must do every time you add new content to your website, and want to make the changes live.

+By the way the terminal and VSCode might ask you to configure your GitHub username and email address if you are doing this for the first time.
+I recommend installing the [GitHub CLI](https://cli.github.com/) and the command `gh auth login` to make this easier (= never appear again) in the future.

-### 8. Build and deploy
+## 3.1.
+Build and deploy

+Now we are going from <i class="fa fa-keyboard-o" aria-hidden="true"></i> *klackity-klack*... to <i class="fa fa-mouse-pointer" aria-hidden="true"></i> *clickety-click*.

-Now navigate to your repository on Github in your browser, click on "Settings" on the top panel, and find "Pages" on the left sidebar.
-This service, called *GitHub Pages*, is there to hosts websites.
-We will use *GitHub Actions* to automatically build and deploy the site, which even detects when you edit something and makes your changes live in a matter of minutes.
+* Go to your repository on **GitHub** in your browser, click on "Settings" on the top panel, and find "Pages" on the left sidebar.

+This service, called **GitHub Pages**, is there to hosts websites made by various website building tools (such as Hugo).
+We will use **GitHub Actions** to automatically build and deploy the site, which will even detect when you edit something and makes your changes live in a matter of minutes.

-Under the section "Build and deployment", subsection "Source", select "GitHub Acions" instead of "Deploy from a branch".
+* Under the section "Build and deployment", subsection "Source", select "GitHub Acions" instead of "Deploy from a branch".
 This will offer you to select from suggested *workflows*, where you will have to "browse all workflows" to find the one made for Hugo.
 Find and select the one for Hugo, and click **configure**.
 This step will create a `hugo.yml` in your project (whatever/.github/workflows/hugo.yml).
-You don't have to edit this file, unless you have previously changed the default directory to publish your website (public).
+You don't have to edit this file, unless you have previously changed the default directory to publish your website (public), then you have to change it here as well.

-Click the green "Commit changes..." button in the top right corner, and wait a few minutes.
+* Click the green "Commit changes..." button in the top right corner, and wait a few minutes.
 You can follow GitHub Actions working in the background if you click on "Actions" in the top panel of your repository.

 If all went well, you should have a website up and running under https://username.github.io/whatever, you can check if it's live under "Settings".

-## III.
-Editing the website

-If you want to edit your website, (1) just make the changes in your content, save them (2) run the `hugo` command to rebuild the website, and (3) commit and push your changes to GitHub.
-Good luck.

 ---

-## IV.
-Extras
+# 4. Editing the website {#iv}

+If you want to edit your website, you just

+1. Make the changes in your content and save them,
+2. Run the `hugo` command to rebuild the website, and
+3. Commit and push/sync your changes to GitHub.

+Good luck!

+---

+{{< details "secret chapter for thos who are determined" >}}

+# 5. Extras {#v}

-### Plotly
+## 5.1.
+Plotly

 To host plotly visualizations on your website you need to add two shortcodes.